Hyperion-BT/helios-book/src/chapter_1/07_Comments_and_Printing.md

 ## Printing

-For debugging purposes Helios has a `print` function.
+For debugging purposes, Helios has a `print` function.
 `print(...)` must be followed by a semicolon and another expression.

 ```rust